 No Negligence Required in a Workers’ Compensation Claim

 One of the significant differences between a workers’ compensation claim and a personal injury lawsuit is the necessity to establish fault or negligence.
 In a personal injury claim, a plaintiff must prove that another party or company acted negligently to receive compensation for their injuries.
 When an employee is injured on the job, they only have to establish that the injury occurred while engaged in conduct required for their employment.
 There is no need to prove fault or negligence on the part of their employer or another employee.
-However, there are several exceptions to this rule, so it is essential to speak with our experienced Arkansas workers’ compensation attorney if you have been injured in the workplace.
+However, there are several exceptions to this rule, so it is essential to speak with our experienced Bella Vista workers’ compensation attorneys if you have been injured in the workplace.

 No Pain and Suffering Under Workers’ Compensation

-While an injured employee could receive compensation for their medical expenses through their workers’ compensation benefits, they are not entitled to recover for their pain and suffering.
+While injured employees could receive compensation for their medical expenses through their workers’ compensation benefits, they are not entitled to recover for their pain and suffering.
 In a personal injury lawsuit, an injured plaintiff is often awarded a significant amount of money to compensate for the physical pain and emotional anguish they endured because of their injury.
 For example, if you loved to waterski in one of Arkansas’ many beautiful lakes, a severe back injury could prevent you from enjoying your favorite pastime for weeks, months, or maybe years.
 Through a personal injury lawsuit, an injured employee could be financially compensated for this type of loss.